What to see, what to do Barbados?

 Public transport is the best way to get around.

-If you want to save money to visit Animal Flower Cave, you can enjoy the panoramic view from the cave entrance free of charge.
+If you'd like to save up for a visit to Animal Flower Cave, the panoramic view from the cave entrance is free of charge.

 Main events Main events

 Crop Over is without doubt the biggest event of the year.
-The festival commemorates the end of the sugar cane harvest (Barbados was once the world's largest sugar producer) and lasts almost three months, from June 1 with Crop Over The City to the first Monday in August with the Grand Kadooment, a carnival celebration.
+The festival commemorates the end of the sugar cane harvest (Barbados was once the world's largest sugar producer) and lasts almost two months, from June1 with Crop Over The City to the first Monday in August with the Grand Kadooment, a carnival celebration.

 Guided tours Guided tours

-The Barbados Tourist Board website offers a variety of itineraries based on different interests (culture, gastronomy, rum, activities and attractions).
-The best part is their trip planner, which allows you to build your own itinerary (www.visitbarbados.org).
+The Barbados Tourist Board website offers itineraries based on various interests (culture, gastronomy, rum, activities and attractions).
+The little extra is their travel planner, which allows you to really build your itinerary (www.visitbarbados.org).

 For those who prefer more originality, why not try a gastronomic walk through Bridgetown?
 Discover the historical sites of Bridgetown or Speightstown with a historian?
 Or take a bike ride through the Barbadian countryside away from the tourists?
 Find out more in the pages of this guide.